zukunft/zukunft.com/docs/llm/pending.md

 see /docs/llm/coding.md and in union queries created by the sql_creator the parameters are added to the par array, but if the parameter name matches, the parameter should not be repeated.

-add a fill step to the word workflow test.
-After the step that changes of the description the test word 'add_filled' should be used to create a url with all fields filled and this should be used to test the confirm view for all fields filled. the name of the step is fill.

 add to /docs/llm/* that the $test_name should always be unique.
 And write a php_code_check script that checks if the $test_names are unique for all tests